-Roy Hodgson’s side were comfortably beaten at Elland Road last time out, following back-to-back victories over Wolves and Newcastle in their two previous games.
-With relegation and Europa League qualification equally unlikely, there is a danger of Palace’s season fizzling out.
+Roy Hodgson’s side were comfortably beaten at Elland Road last time out, following back-to-back victories over Wolves (opens in new tab) and Newcastle (opens in new tab) in their two previous games.
+With relegation and Europa League qualification equally unlikely, there is a danger of Palace (opens in new tab)’s season fizzling out.
 Hodgson will want to avoid that, particularly as the club have a big decision to make with regards to his future.
 The former England boss is out of contract this summer and the Palace hierarchy are said to be weighing up whether or not to offer him a new deal.

 Burnley (opens in new tab) are closer to the bottom three than their upcoming opponents, but they too do not appear to be in much danger of falling through the trapdoor.
 Sean Dyche’s side are nine points clear of trouble going into the weekend, having pulled themselves further away from the relegation zone in recent weeks.
 They will now be looking to complete the double over Palace, who the Clarets beat at Turf Moor earlier in the campaign.

 Palace have the lengthiest injury list in the division right now.
 Wayne Hennessey, Connor, Jeff Schlupp Wickham and Nathan Ferguson are long-term absentees, while James Tomkins and Mamadou Sakho have struggled with various injury problems throughout the season.
 Joel Ward has a knock, while midfield duo James McCarthy and James McArthur will need to be assessed.